mono/Embeddinator-4000/README.md

 To generate bindings for a managed library you invoke the `MonoEmbeddinator4000.exe` command line tool.

+_Important: please follow the instructions in `objcgen`'s [README](https://github.com/mono/Embeddinator-4000/blob/objc/objcgen/README.md) to use the new and improved Objective-C generator (will eventually fusion with `MonoEmbeddinator4000.exe`._

 If you do not pass any arguments, you will get a list of the tool options:

 ```